 The Chase Freedom® card lets you earn 5% cash back on your first $1,500 spent in categories that rotate every quarter and one point per dollar on all of your other purchases.

 This card actually offers a signup bonus after you spend just $500 on the card within the first 3 months.

 The fact that it comes with no annual fee and offers 0% intro APR on purchases and balance transfers for the first 15 months makes it a card that could fit a wide range of consumer’s needs.
 And if its gift cards or statement credits you’re after, this card makes both options easy.
 Simply redeem your points for either at a rate of one cent per point.

 Blue Cash Preferred® Card from American Express

 While you can redeem your cash back for statement credits, gift cards, and merchandise with this card, the Blue Cash Preferred® Card from American Express simply cannot be ignored in this space.
 With this card, you’ll earn an astounding 6% back on your first $6,000 in grocery spending at U.S. supermarkets each year (then 1%), which will lead to $360 in rewards if you maximize this category.
-Plus you’ll get 3% cash back at U.S. gas stations and at select U.S. department stores, and 1% cash back on all other purchases.
+Earn 6% Cash Back on select U.S. streaming subscriptions.
+Plus you’ll get 3% cash back at U.S. gas stations and on transit including taxis/rideshare, parking, tolls, trains, buses and mores, and 1% cash back on all other purchases.

-While this card does charge a $95 annual fee, the welcome bonus alone more than covers it.
+While this card does charge a $95 annual fee (See Rates & Fees), the welcome bonus alone more than covers it.
 And if you spend a lot of money at U.S. supermarkets, you’ll recoup that investment several times over.
 Here are a few more details to consider:

 Blue Cash Preferred® Card from American Express